anshu7vyas/vogue-movies/README.md

 - Gson
 - Picasso

-## TODO:
-- Add a favorite options for letting users favorite their movie
-- See all of user's favorite movies in one place

 ### Instructions for running the app:
 - Please add your TMDb API key to gradle.properties file, <br>
 it has a placeholder MOVIE_DB_API_KEY = "_insert_your_API_key_here_"